 The front of the camp has a gate and palisde walls on either side.
-If you want to observe the camp, or fight it, you have to go through that gate -no going around, or through the back.
-If camps are near each other, they will have a border marked with stakes and twine.
-Players should treat those borders like a big wall - you can't spy on a camp or shoot at people over the border.
+If you want to observe the camp, or fight it, you have to go through that gate-no going around, or through the back.

+Camps may have a border marked with stakes and twine.

+Outside players should treat the camp's boundaries like a big wall - you can't spy on a camp or shoot at people over the border.